OPEC courts Azerbaijan as shale oil threat grows

-The discussions follow the energy-rich Eurasian country’s close cooperation with OPEC to cut oil production by 1.8 million barrels per day (bpd) in order to stabilize the market, Press TV reported.
+The discussions follow the energy-rich Eurasian country’s close cooperation with OPEC to cut oil production by 1.8 million barrels per day (bpd) in order to stabilize the market.

 OPEC Secretary-General Mohammad Barkindo was in Baku on Sunday and Monday to discuss “prospects of future cooperation between Azerbaijan and OPEC” with President Ilham Aliyev and Energy Minister Parviz Shahbazov.